zenml-io/zenml/docs/book/getting-started/deploying-zenml/deploy-with-docker.md

 ### Secret store environment variables

 Unless explicitly disabled or configured otherwise, the ZenML server will use the SQL database as [a secrets store backend](manage-the-deployed-services/secret-management.md) where secret values are stored.
-If you want to use an external secrets management service like the AWS Secrets Manager, GCP Secrets Manager, Azure Key Vault, HashiCorp Vault or even your custom Secrets Store back-end implementation instead, you need to configure it explicitly using docker environment variables.
+If you want to use an external secrets management service like the AWS Secrets Manager, GCP Secrets Manager, Azure Key Vault, HashiCorp Vault or even your custom Secrets Store back-end implementation instead, you need to configure it explicitly using Docker environment variables.
 Depending on where you deploy your ZenML server and how your Kubernetes cluster is configured, you will also need to provide the credentials needed to access the secrets management service API.

 > **Important:** If you are updating the configuration of your ZenML Server container to use a different secrets store back-end or location, you should follow [the documented secrets migration strategy](manage-the-deployed-services/secret-management.md#secrets-migration-strategy) to minimize downtime and to ensure that existing secrets are also properly migrated.